How to send Bitcoin from Coinbase to another Wallet 5 simple steps

 And to make it even easier for to use, and send cryptocurrencies to and from your Coinbase account we created this guide for you.

 It can be daunting and feel a bit overwhelming at first sending Bitcoin to different wallets.
-But don’t worry I have been in your shoes and now I can share with my knowledge to make it super easy for you to send BTC from your Coinbase account to any other wallet.
+But don’t worry I have been in your shoes and now I can share with my knowledge to make it super easy for you from Coinbase send Bitcoin to another wallet.

 Summary of the steps to send Bitcoin from Coinbase to another wallet: